suterma/SqlSyringe/README.md

 SqlSyringe is a SQL database injection tool, for testing purposes.

-Used as a middleware, it allows to deliberately execute SQL command onto a database, using a provided connection string.
+Used as a middleware in the ASP.NET request pipeline, it allows you to deliberately execute SQL command onto a database, using a provided connection string.

 It uses some minimal security measures: